Pre-festival events TBA including:

 The BREMF@home Festival will take place in the autumn as usual.
 All events will be premiered at a fixed date and time on YouTube and will remain online for a week.
 Although programmes will be freely available, we are requesting that viewers make a donation in place of buying concert tickets in the normal way.
 This will be possible in advance via our website.
 This source of income is vital to our continuing operation, as most of the regular funding bodies, on which we usually rely, have diverted funds to emergency aid during the COVID-19 crisis.

-All events in this draft listing are subject to change or cancellation.
 We will be building individual pages for each event and adding more information and preview clips as they become available.

 Rosie Bowker flute

 Emil Duncumb fortepiano

 Newly commissioned animation and film of the natural world accompanies two of the most- loved classics of all times, both arranged and reduced to chamber proportions.

 Kinga Ujszászi violin

 Alice Manthorpe-Saunders cello

 BIRDS, BUGS & OTHER BEASTS - A MUSICAL MENAGERIE